 Tom specialized in photography during his Art Foundation course at Newcastle College, before gaining a bachelor’s degree in Media Production at the University of Northumbria, where he focussed on animation.
 Photography remained a part of Tom’s life through an eight year period working in London’s creative arts industry.
 He moved to the United States in 2012.

-There is nothing accidental in the framing of Tom’s photographs – each shot is meticulously composed and considered as only a son of two graphic designers would see it.
-This design-forward aesthetic manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and images of food culture reflect his wider interests and love of travel and exploration.
+As the son of two graphic designers, Tom's photography employs a design-forward aesthetic which manifests itself in his focus on textures – both urban and natural – while Tom’s landscapes, urban photographs and food culture images reflect his wider interests and love of travel and exploration.